CONDITIONS

 Past trauma or surgery

-Understanding various aspects of pelvic pain is crucial for better management and patient decision-making.
+Understanding pelvic pain is key to better management and patient decision making.

-Often, pelvic pain has more than one cause, which is why a careful, holistic assessment is essential.
-For example, endometriosis and fibroids can occur together, contributing to the complexity of the condition.
+Often pelvic pain has more than one cause, that’s why a thorough and holistic assessment is important.
+For example endometriosis and fibroids can occur together, making the condition more complex.

 Women’s Health Considerations

-Women are more likely to experience pelvic pain due to various factors, including hormonal changes, pregnancy, and childbirth.
-Female reproductive organs, such as the uterus, ovaries, and vagina, can be affected by conditions like endometriosis, fibroids, and infection.
-Women’s health considerations, such as menstrual cramps, pregnancy, and menopause, can also contribute to pelvic pain.
-A consultant gynaecologist can help diagnose and treat pelvic pain in women, and treatment options may include medication, surgery, or lifestyle changes.
+Women are more likely to experience pelvic pain due to various factors, hormonal changes, pregnancy and childbirth.
+Female reproductive organs, the uterus, ovaries and vagina can be affected by conditions like endometriosis, fibroids and infection.
+Women’s health considerations, menstrual cramps, pregnancy and menopause can also cause pelvic pain.
+A consultant gynaecologist can help diagnose and treat pelvic pain in women and treatment options may include medication, surgery or lifestyle changes.

-Pelvic pain that persists for more than a few weeks
+Pelvic pain that lasts more than a few weeks

-Pain that disrupts daily activities, sleep, work, or relationships
+Pain that interferes with daily activities, sleep, work or relationships

 Severe menstrual cramps that don’t respond to usual painkillers